In His Everlasting Arms

-A sailor, tossed overboard by a gust of wind, is feared lost by family friends, the Coast Guard–everyone but his fervently prayerful wife.
+A wind-tossed sailor is feared lost by everyone but his fervently prayerful wife.

 On Sunday, August 17, 2008, sailor Jim Nelson was missing in the waters of Lake Michigan’s Green Bay for more than 12 hours, while his wife, Mary, suffered through an unbearable and sleepless night.
 Jim helps us share the story of their harrowing ordeal: